Integrating Fairness and Model Pruning Through Bi-level Optimization: Experiment

-\textbf{Experiment Settings.} We pre-train a ResNet10 \citep{DBLP:conf/cvpr/HeZRS16} network with the training set, prune and fine-tune with the validation set, and then report the accuracy and fairness violations at different sparsity in the test set.
-We strictly follow the sparsity ratio setting adopted by the {Lottery Ticket Hypothesis} (LTH) \citep{frankle2018lottery} to ensure a fair comparison.
+\textbf{Dataset and Experiment Settings.} We evaluate methods on real-world image datasets, i.e., CelebA \citep{liu2015faceattributes} and LFW \citep{LFWTech} with multiple prediction scenarios.
+We adhered to the standard configurations commonly employed in related research, such as Tang et al.\cite{tang_2023_cvpr}.
+We adopt \texttt{Gender} as the sensitive attribute for both two datasets.
+For the CelebA dataset, we choose \texttt{Blond\_Hair} and \texttt{Bags\_Under\_Eyes} as our target attributes, respectively.
+For the LFW dataset, we choose \texttt{Wavy\_Hair} and \texttt{Big\_Nose} as our target attributes, respectively.
+We pre-train a ResNet10 \citep{DBLP:conf/cvpr/HeZRS16} network with the training set, prune and fine-tune with the validation set, and then report the accuracy and fairness violations at different sparsity in the test set. {We run the experiments five times and report the average performance for each method.
+We adopt SGD optimizer with $0.001$ learning rate, $5\times10^{-4}$ weight decay and $0.9$ momentum for training.} We strictly follow the sparsity ratio setting adopted by the {Lottery Ticket Hypothesis} (LTH) \citep{frankle2018lottery} to ensure a fair comparison. {The models are all implemented using PyTorch and evaluated in A Linux server with an Intel(R) Core(TM) i9-10900X CPU and an Nvidia GeForce RTX 3070 GPU.}

-\textbf{Methods.} We deploy the following baseline methods and separate them into two categories: unstructured pruning and structured pruning.
+\textbf{Methods.} We deploy the following baseline methods and separate them into two categories: unstructured pruning, structured pruning and fairness-aware pruning.
 Unstructured pruning methods contain the following methods: \textbf{Single-shot Network Pruning} (\textbf{SNIP}) calculates the connection sensitivity of edges and prunes those with low sensitivity.
-The structured pruning method contains \textbf{Filter Pruning via Geometric Median} (\textbf{FPGM}) pruning filters with the smallest geometric median. \textbf{The Lottery Ticket Hypothesis} (\textbf{Lottery}) states that there is a sparse subnetwork that can achieve similar test accuracy to the original dance network.
+The structured pruning method contains \textbf{Filter Pruning via Geometric Median} (\textbf{FPGM}) pruning filters with the smallest geometric median. \textbf{The Lottery Ticket Hypothesis} (\textbf{Lottery}) states that there is a sparse subnetwork that can achieve similar test accuracy to the original dense network. \textbf{Fairness-aware GRAdient Pruning mEthod} (\textbf{FairGRAPE}) \cite{DBLP:conf/eccv/LinKJ22} calculates the importance of different subgroups of each model weight and selects a subset of weights that maintain the relative between-group total importance in pruning by greedy searching.
 It is worth pointing out that the proposed \textbf{Bi-level Fair Pruning} (\textbf{BiFP}) is capable of different pruning settings.
 We use \textbf{BiFP-str} and \textbf{BiFP-uns} to denote structured and unstructured variants, respectively.